Hooked on Scarcity - Reactions to New Energy and other Observations

 In history’s wealthiest and most powerful nation, the vast majority of the population lives only a few missed paychecks from becoming homeless, with bankruptcy a rampant condition.
 A life of quiet desperation is the rule of the day, and the “exuberant” perspective that Catton stressed is not much in evidence, except for establishment ideologues such as Julian Simon and the relatively few others who benefit from serving the elite.
 Orwell’s 1984 may describe American reality better than anything else, where establishment mouthpieces broadcast the party line of everything being better than ever, which only the deeply brainwashed political class believes (largely because there are material benefits to being brainwashed).
 The working class can believe whatever they want as long as they keep working.
 My American ancestors, where every man fought in wars and many lived through the Great Depression, did not live by exuberant ideology, although my father’s parents thought that anything less than a 3,000 calorie meal was starvation rations, while my grandmother saved string and displayed other behaviors that reflected her austere past.

-Imperial societies have always played elaborate games to make murder, theft and exploitation appear to be noble undertakings.
-Two astute commentators from long ago might as well have been writing about today’s America:
+Imperial societies have always played elaborate games to make murder, theft, and exploitation appear to be noble undertakings.
+Two astute commentators from long ago might as well have been writing about early 21stcentury America:

 "Next the statesmen will invent cheap lies, putting the blame upon the nation that is attacked, and every man will be glad of those conscience-soothing falsities, and will diligently study them, and refuse to examine any refutations of them; and thus he will by and by convince himself that the war is just, and will thank God for the better sleep he enjoys after this process of grotesque self-deception." - Mark Twain, The Mysterious Stranger, 1916.